kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 These transformers should:

-- Never send PII
+- Use `llmData` (pre-stripped PII-safe data) for LLM calls
-- Use derived or abstracted summaries only
+- Access `gedcomData` for local processing and full metadata
-- Access rich graph analysis data for context
+- Never send raw PII to LLMs
 - Return structured config (e.g., JSON instructions for layout or style)

 ### 🔁 Pipeline Execution